genecoin-science/genecoin_development/README.md

 ### General disclaimer

-Genecoin is a community currency.
+Genecoin is a complementary currency.
 Genecoin tokens do not have the legal qualification of a security, since it does not give any rights to dividends, interests, shares or votes.

-Cryptocurrencies are subject to high volatility. it is strongly recommended that you familiarize yourself with cryptocurrencies before acquiring Genecoin to fully understand its mechanism and risks.
+Cryptocurrencies are subject to high volatility.
+It is strongly recommended that you get familiar with cryptocurrencies before acquiring Genecoin to fully understand its mechanism and risks.
 Including the risk of wrong transactions, wallet hacking and the extremely unlikely event of blockchain hacking.

 In particular, the Genecoin may not be able to launch or complete its projects as promised.
 Therefore, and prior to acquiring Genecoin tokens, any user should carefully consider the risks, costs and benefits of acquiring Genecoin tokens in the context of the crowdsale and, if necessary, obtain any independent advice in this regard.
 Any interested person who is not in the position to accept or to understand the risks associated with the activity or any other risks as indicated in the Terms &amp; Conditions of the crowdsale should not acquire Genecoin tokens.

-We hope that our previous experience in delivering scientific crowdfunding, as well as a public (academic or not) careers, makes us worth of your trust.
+We hope that our previous experience in delivering scientific crowdfunding, as well as a public (academic or not) careers, make us worth of your trust.

 This white paper shall not and cannot be considered as an invitation to enter into an investment.
 It does not constitute or relate in any way nor should it be considered as an offering of securities in any jurisdiction.
 This white paper does not include or contain any information or indication that might be considered as a recommendation or that might be used as a basis for any investment decision.
 Any information in the white paper is provided for general information purposes only and is not to be considered as an advisor in any legal, tax or financial matters.
 Neither it provides any warranty as to the accuracy and completeness of this information.